Skip to content

 • Extracts the "is this CoWable?" test from Perl_sv_setsv_flags into a macro.

-• Adds S_sv_freshcopy_flags and S_sv_freshcopy_POK helper functions.
+• Adds Perl_sv_freshcopy_flags and two static helper functions.

-• Modifies Perl_newSVsv_flags and Perl_sv_mortalcopy_flags to use them -
+• Modifies Perl_newSVsv_flags and Perl_sv_mortalcopy_flags to use them.

 • Standardizes a number of call sites that did their own things but really